odddollar/Hertz-hunter/README.md

 // extern U8G2_SSD1306_128X64_NONAME_F_HW_I2C u8g2;
 ```

-Add `//` to the front of the first line, and remove it from the front of the second line.
+Add `//` to the front of the first line and remove it from the front of the second line.

 Open `menu.cpp` and find the following line: